NotTotal/Total-Skyrim-Overhaul/README.md

 To ensure that Steam does not automatically updates the game for you, head over to the Properties window, navigate to the _Updates_ tab and change _Automatic updates_ to _Only update this game when I launch it_.
 You should also disable the Steam Cloud while you're at it.

+#### Set the Game language to English

+You must do this for wabbajack to work.
+If your game was previously set to non-english make sure to verify your files on steam after fixing it.
+There is no support for non-english skyrim.

+Open the Steam Properties window, navigate to the Language tab and select English from the dropdown menu.

 ### Using Wabbajack

 #### Preparations